 What About Facebook and Google Ads?

 Recently, Facebook has come into the spotlight with their mobile advertising advancements, so some companies are claiming that you can make money posting Facebook ads.
 This is true..but there's a catch.

 Companies pay people to post Facebook ads for them that convert to sales.
 They are paying a marketing specialist.
 The act of posting an ad is not worth much.
 It's super easy and takes just 15 minutes to learn.
 What's difficult, and what companies are paying for, is for experienced people to help advertise their products on Facebook.
 It's a job, and without a degree in marketing or extensive experience, you are just not competitive in this arena.

 If you don't know how to create a Facebook ad or set up a sales funnel right now, this is not an option for you!
 The rules are similar for Google and Bing.

-Posting Ads On Social Network
+What Posting Ads On Social Networks?

 Another strategy that gets passed around the web is posting links to your social network.
 You can sign up to online affiliate portals and get affiliate links quite easily.
 They're free to sign up, and you get paid when someone buys items through your links.

 - One, you'll be posting ads to your friends and family.
 This is super annoying, so get ready to get unfriended very quickly.

 - Two, even if you make a sale or two, the returns quickly die out as your network of friends dies out.
 This is not a long term business strategy.